HydroModPy/HydroModPy/docs/readthedocs/source/scientific/hydrology/simulated-active-network.rst

 vector network is declared.

-For a perennial-network question, distinguish the hydrological scenario from the transient occupancy rule. ``flow_regime = "permanent"`` is now accepted as the user-facing name for a representative steady-state flow computation and is normalized internally to the solver-facing ``steady`` regime.
-A simulated perennial network should be derived from such a permanent run whenever possible, then compared with the observed ``reference`` network.
-The transient ``always_active`` mask only means active at all timesteps of the analysed chronicle.
+For a perennial-network question, distinguish the hydrological scenario from the transient occupancy rule.
+A representative steady-state computation uses ``flow_regime = "steady"``.
+A simulated perennial network should be derived from such a steady-state run whenever possible, then compared with the observed ``reference`` network.
+The transient
+``always_active`` mask only means active at all timesteps of the analysed chronicle.